Paul-Lecomte/profile_roasting/README.md

 ## Customization

 You can:
-- Modify templates in `/lib/templates.ts`
+- Modify templates in `/app/api/roast/templates.ts`
-- Tune the tone logic in `/lib/roastEngine.ts`
 - Add new UI features or API endpoints

 ---